DataDog/hiring-engineers/answers.md

   ![my_metric](screenshots/1-agentcheck-py.png)
   ![yaml](screenshots/1-agentcheck-yaml.png)

-  e.
-Questions
+  ### Questions
-      * Can you change the collection interval without modifying the Python check file you created?
+   Can you change the collection interval without modifying the Python check file you created?

+   **Answer: I configured the min_collection_interval setting to 45.**

 # 2. Visualizing Data